jshook/metagener/metagener-core/docs/chaotic_functions.md

 ## Chaotic Appearances

 If you want to go another level, you need something that doesn't appear to be predictable in the normal domain of human reason.
 There are some such structures found in mathematics which can be used as a source pallette for data generation.
-Take the Mandelbrodt set for example.
+Take the Mandelbrot set for example.
 It is an exciting tool for data generation not simply because it is beyond the understanding of most human beings (Real mathemeticians excepted).
 It is exciting because it has the appearance of something that has endless variation.
 It holds the attention to the expert and the lay person alike due to the notion that it holds hidden secrets.

 Mathematically, it also has certain properties that are very useful for simulating chaotic values in a way that can also be made idempotent.
 Specifically, it can be used to simulate varying degrees of resolution.
 As well, there is a closed form function that can be calculated in a reasonable time for a given degree of resolution.
 It's bounds are well understood.

-## Mandelbrodt Sampling
+## Mandelbrot Sampling

-The following section describes a generalized way to create chaotic looking discrete values by transiting a mandelbrodt set.
+The following section describes a generalized way to create chaotic looking discrete values by transiting a mandelbrot set.

 Given initial parameters:

-* d in (0,10) -- degree of resolution (terms in mandelbrodt function)
+* d in (0,10) -- degree of resolution (terms in mandelbrot function)
 * (x,y,r,v,o) -- (x,y):initial coordinate, r:radians, and v:velocity, o:tangent velocity

 And function argument n:

 1. If needed, calculate normalized vector components (dx,dy) from the direction (r) and velocity (v).
 This is done only once per function instance, at initialization time.
 2. If needed, calculate normalized tangent vector components (tx, ty) from (r) and (o).
 This is done only once per function instance, at initialization time.
 The tangent vector is at +.5 &pi; radians to (r).
 3. Calculate final position as (xn,yn) = (dx &times; n,dy &times; n).
-Normalize to mandelbrodt space.
+Normalize to mandelbrot space.
-4. Take (w) as the number of times (xn) wrapped the mandelbrodt space before it was normalized.
+4. Take (w) as the number of times (xn) wrapped the mandelbrot space before it was normalized.
 Calculate the tangent vector as o &times; w, and add it to the final position.

 Do a set test at the final position.
-Use normal iterative testing semantics for the mandelbrodt set to return a discrete value.
+Use normal iterative testing semantics for the mandelbrot set to return a discrete value.

 ## Smoothing